You want smart political talk without the meltdowns?

 I'd be happy to find intelligent life here on Earth first after hearing that.

-You know, where I'll say, you know, I went to Arby's to get my steak instead of that fancy steakhouse down the block.
+So, but I got to admit, though, I do engage in a little bit of girl math sometimes, you know, where I'll say, you know, I went to Arby's to get my steak instead of that fancy steakhouse down the block.

-So I just save $45.
+So I just saved $45.

-I mean, I think we all do it on some level, right?
+I think we all do it on some level, right?

-Are you are you a closet purchaser, which is where you buy things and then you hide them in your closet so that your wife doesn't see them and you pretend that it didn't actually exist, but we all know once the statement comes that it does exist.
+Are you a closet purchaser, which is where you buy things and then you hide them in your closet so that your wife doesn't see them and you pretend that it didn't actually exist, but we all know once the statement comes that it does exist.

-No, I think if I really were to psychoanalyze myself, we talked about before how I have all my Christmas shopping done, and I never sat foot in one mall, one store period, which you admonish me and rightly so for not supporting my local small businesses.
+I never sat foot in one mall, one store, period, which you admonished me and rightly so for not supporting my local small businesses.

 So now I really feel like a complete douche at this point.

-It's you just do that one click order and it goes through.
+It's you just do that one-click order and it goes through.

-You don't feel that money coming out of your pocket when you just bought that ping pong table.
+You don't feel that money coming out of your pocket when you just bought that ping-pong table.

 So I think that's why Amazon is so successful.